The Five Stages of Project Management Life Cycle

 This is the phase most people have in mind when they think of project management.
 It usually starts with a kickoff meeting to officially start off the project.
 This is when you share the vision and plan for the project, delegating tasks to team members, and send everyone on their way to get things done.

 Changes and corrections are almost inevitable.
 Sometimes these are due to mistakes or unforeseen circumstances and sometimes due to alterations in customer requirements.
 During the project execution phase, it’s important to keep a log of issues and to make updates to your budget and other planning documents as changes occur.

 Step 4.
 Monitoring project life cycle

-It may be a bit counterintuitive to think of monitoring as a separate project management stage because it happens at the same time as the execution phase.
+It may be a bit counterintuitive to think of project monitoring as a separate project management stage because it happens at the same time as the execution phase.
 Nevertheless, it’s helpful to identify monitoring as its own phase so that it’s not neglected.

 During the planning phase, you established key performance indicators (KPIs) in the form of budgets, timelines, and quality expectations.
 By periodically checking your KPIs, you can catch issues and make corrections quickly.